 Fundamental Concepts include instruction which focus on a variety of developmentally appropriate and sequentially progressive activities as they relate to invasion games, striking games, net games, and fitness.
-The 7th grade physical education curriculum is designed to practice various skills and skill concepts of games and strengthen student knowledge of various games and activities.
+The 8th grade curriculum is designed to take the skills and concepts learned in previous years, and put it together into game-like activities and tournament play.

 Other important aspects of the curriculum focuses on improved physical fitness as it relates to cardiovascular endurance, muscular strength, flexibility, muscular endurance and body composition.
 Our program will stress the importance of recognizing the benefits of choosing a physically active lifestyle.